 How do I contact Alliance Communications with my capital credits questions?

 If you don’t find the answer you need in the questions below, you can reach Alliance Communications by dialing 611 from any phone with Alliance service or (605) 582-6311 from your cell phone.
 You also can send a message to firstname.lastname@example.org.
 In your correspondence, include your name, current address, phone number and, if possible, your member number.
 We will reply as quickly as possible.

 Why am I receiving a capital credits check, and is it okay to cash it?

 When you have Alliance as your communications provider, you are part owner of the cooperative.
 Every time you pay your communications bill, you are investing in the equity of the cooperative.
-These equity investments are known as capital credits, which we invest back into the company and eventually return to members.
+These equity investments are known as capital credits, which we invest back into the company and eventually return to our customer-owners.

 Why did I receive more than one check?

 If you make any changes to an account’s ownership, Alliance must create a new membership account.
-The member will continue receiving checks for both the old and new membership accounts until we retire all patronage amounts in those accounts.
+You will continue receiving checks for both the old and new membership accounts until we retire all patronage amounts in those accounts.
 An example would be John Doe adds his wife Susan to the account.
 For a period of time, John will get checks for John Doe and for John and Susan Doe until Alliance pays out all capital credits under the old membership.

 If a membership is in the name of Jim AND Jane Doe and they are divorced or no longer together, Alliance cannot change the AND to OR.
 If it is a divorce situation, the capital credits need to be addressed in the divorce decree.
 Then Alliance needs a copy of the decree to know how to split the capital credits.
 Without a divorce decree that addresses capital credits payments, both account owners must sign the check in order for it to be cashed.